nikolay508/Portfolio_TailwindCSS/README.md

 ## 🎯 Features

-- 💻 Project gallery
+- 💻 Showcase of my best work
-- 📚 Education information
+- 📚 Information about my education
 - 👤 References from people I've worked with
 - 📇 Contact form to email me
 - ⚡ Smooth scroll and animations